stanleyedward/portfolio/src/content/00-header.md

 ### Hello!
 My name is

-# Pawel Golonko
+# stanley edward

-and I'm a web developer.
+and i'm a dl ethusiast